SLaw4/JSclassLaw/README.md

-# Week 5 Video 1 my thoughts
+# Week 6 Video 1 my thoughts

+# So far I'm looking forward to learning more about JavaScript

+# To be perfectly honest, I am a little intimidated by the new professor as there is a different expectation when it comes to how this course will be taught